yonasBSD/amberfish/src/interface/README.md

 cd ..
 ```

-Make sure that the `af` and `Isearch` executables are in the PATH.
+Make sure the `af` and `Isearch` executables are in the PATH, or use
-This can be done using `gmake install` for both packages.
+`gmake install` for both packages.

 Create Amberfish and/or Isearch indexes in directories under `index/`.
 Note that the directory name and the database name should match.